isomerpages/govtech-stp/_atp-australia/00c-atp-faq.md

 ### **On-Arrival COVID-19 Polymerase Chain Reaction (PCR) Test**

-#### 18. Are visitors required to take a On-arrival COVID-19 PCR test?
+#### 18. Are visitors required to take an on-arrival COVID-19 PCR test?

 Upon arrival in Singapore, visitors must undergo a COVID-19 Polymerase Chain Reaction (PCR) test at the airport, in lieu of a Stay-Home Notice.
 The test results will be out within 48 hours.